March 23rd. to April 28th. 2019

-Though she kept a low profile, Prunella Clough (1919–1999) was one of the most important artists working in Britain in the second half of the twentieth century.
+Though she kept a low profile, Prunella Clough (1919–1999) was one of the most important painters working in Britain in the second half of the twentieth century.

-Initially known for social-realist depictions of labour and industry, Clough achieved a breakthrough around 1960, inaugurating four decades of enigmatic, unpredictable and allusive post-modern abstraction.
+Initially known for neo-romantic landscapes and social-realist depictions of industry, Clough achieved a breakthrough around 1960, inaugurating four decades of enigmatic, unpredictable and allusive post-modern abstraction.

 42 Carlton Place will show around twenty works, dates spanning the ‘60s through the ‘90s.

 Untitled, undated, mixed media 10.2×8.7